mariusrauen/rh-fnnp/README.md

 # **NOTE**
 > **Up this point, the project steps Import, Tidy and Transform are processed with python scripts (.py).
-Further model steps Visualization, Modelling and Communication are handled with Jupyter Notebooks (.ipnyb).
-Information and results are saved to the directory that is named 'processed'.**
+Further model steps Visualization, Modelling and Communication are handled in VisModCom.py.
+Information related to the used and processed datasets are saved to the directory that is named 'processed'.
+Information and results regarding the models are saved to the directory that is named 'models'.**

-# classVisualizer.ipnyb
+# VisModCom.py
+## Visualization
 In this project step, the prepared data are inspected.

-# classModeler.ipnyb
+## Modeler
 Build a ML regression and a LSTM.

-# classCommunicator.ipnyb
+## Communicator

 The Communicator is a framework to present insights in an effective and clear way.
 It reports and visualizes the output of a data science project.

 # **TIME**